keyan-m/cardano-lottery/README.md

    This'll produce a linked list head, and also sends an authentication NFT to the agent

-2. Participants buy tickets, having them recorded in the linked list, and getting a corresponding NFT themselves (CIP-68 for now), where token names are derived from a specified spent UTxO (CIP-67 labels plus Blake2b-224 digest of the serialized output reference)
+2. Any time before the time window, participants buy one or more tickets, having them recorded in the linked list, and getting a corresponding NFT themselves (CIP-68), where token names are derived from the list's spent UTxO (CIP-67 labels plus Blake2b-224 digest of the serialized output reference)

 3. During the specified time window, anyone can update the list head to capture a Fortuna block hash